tomsoderlund/nextjs-pwa-graphql-sql-boilerplate/README.md

 ### Create a new data model/object type

-    yarn model  # Creates a new folder graphql/newObject with 4 empty JS files inside
+    bun run new:collection  # Creates a new folder graphql/newObject with 4 empty JS files inside

 ### Change port number